Ever since I purchased my wheat grinder, I’ve been excited at the idea of making a whole wheat artisan-style bread.

 So I decided to go ahead and make my own recipe.

-I have to admit, this recipe has taken me more than a year to perfect.
-I’ve tried multiple variations of it to get it just right – I’ve changed timings.
-I’ve adjusted proportions.
-I’ve experimented with techniques.
+I have to admit, my 100% whole wheat sourdough bread recipe has taken me more than a year to perfect.
+I’ve tried multiple variations of it to get it just right.
+I’ve changed timings, adjusted proportions, and experimented with techniques.

 And even now, I’m not quite sure I have it exactly where I want it.

 There’s always room for growth and improvement here.
 But I do have to say that I’m happy with this particular loaf.
 And I hope you can enjoy it as much as I do.